 The red handle wire strippers to the right of the junction box in the photo below do a great job of stripping the insulation without cutting the copper conductors.

-- Attach a 7 or 8 inch length of bare copper wire to the green ground screw.
+- Attach a 8 inch length of bare copper wire to the green ground screw.
 The ground wire is looped clockwise around the ground screw and the screw tightened.
 Trim the ground wire so it’s extends an equal length out of the junction box as NM-B cable wires.

 - Twist the bare copper ground wires clockwise together with Linesman pliers.

 – It’s important the wires are twisted together clockwise to match the threads of the wire nut (righty-tighty, lefty-loosey).

 – Linesman pliers have wide short jaws for gripping several wires by the tip of the jaws.
 The side-cutters are a nice convenience, too.

 - Twist on a wire nut to secure the wires.

 - Twist and nut the white (neutral) wires together.

 - Twist and nut the black (hot) wires together.

 Do not attach the junction box cover at this time because there is more preparation work to be done.

 Wiring the Under Kitchen Sink Outlet